Vi-fly/vdwvc/README.md

-### Report: Methodology and Novelty of the Detection Algorithm for ICDEC 2024 Challenge
+### Report: Methodology and Novelty of the Detection Algorithm

 #### Introduction